 In a progressive turn of events in the fight against illegal mining in Ghana, six of the twelve presidential candidates in Ghana’s upcoming elections have signed a National Pledge Against Illegal and Irresponsible Mining.
 This initiative, spearheaded by the Ghana Coalition Against Galamsey (GCAG), underscores a shared urgency among political leaders to address the rampant illegal mining, commonly referred to as galamsey, that has been devastating Ghana’s natural resources.

 GCAG is a national platform that comprises, coalitions and networks of organisations from ten key sectors in Ghana including the Media, Labour, Religious Groups, Youth Groups, Research and Academia, Pressure Groups, CSOs, Professional Bodies, Traditional Leaders, and Business bodies.
+The action to sign the ‘pact’ follows several months of active engagements with state and non-state actors within the extractive sector in Ghana, with a goal to halt the indiscriminate and irresponsible mining across the country known as galamsey.

 Ing.
 Dr. Kenneth Ashigbey briefing the media